Skip to main content

 Definitions

-Issued by the Ontario Securities Commission and other local securities commissions in March 2022, the Blanket Orders set out how mutual fund companies and order execution only (OEO) dealers like RBC Direct Investing will be permitted to handle trailer-paying mutual funds that are held in client accounts, and help facilitate the implementation of the rule change announced by the Canadian Securities Administrators (CSA) in September 2020.
+“The Rule(s)” refers to the Canadian Securities Administrators’ requirements that set out how mutual fund companies and order execution only (OEO) dealers like RBC Direct Investing are permitted to handle trailer-paying mutual funds that are held in client accounts after June 1, 2022, when the OEO trailer ban came into effect.

 Dealer Rebates

-Rebates that are paid to a client by RBC Direct Investing, equal to the amount of the trailers that are paid by the applicable mutual fund company to RBC Direct Investing while the client holds a trailer-paying mutual fund in their RBC Direct Investing account on or after June 1, 2022.
+Rebates represent the amount that is paid to a client by RBC Direct Investing, equal to the amount of the trailers that are paid by the applicable mutual fund company to RBC Direct Investing while the client holds a trailer-paying mutual fund in their RBC Direct Investing account on or after June 1, 2022.

 Like-to-Like Switch